Academic Honor Code Policy

-- Academic Integrity Notation: This sanction is one that places an official notation in a student’s educational record (as defined by FERPA) and includes an academic integrity violation notation on the student’s official institutional transcript.
+- Academic Integrity Notation: This sanction is one that places an official notation in a student’s educational record (as defined by FERPA) and/or includes an academic integrity violation notation on the student’s official institutional transcript.

 - Academic Integrity Suspension: This sanction is one of involuntary separation of the student from the University for a set period of time.
 Students shall be withdrawn from classes, will not receive letter grades and/or refunds of money, which would be appropriate if they were voluntarily withdrawing from the institution.
 Permission to apply for re-admission may be granted with or without stipulations.

 - Academic Integrity Dismissal: This sanction is one of permanent separation of the student from the University.
 Students dismissed for academic integrity reasons will not be granted the privilege of re-admittance to Friends University.